About me.

 Artist Statement

-My art is a dialogue about being with nature rather than above it, off our digital screens and into the reality of our natural world that will heal both people and the planet.
+My art is about being with nature, off our digital screens and in the real world.
+Action that will heal both people and the planet.
 My paintings are of plants, the places they exist, the beauty they offer and the role humans and plants play in our fragile ecosystem.

 I paint on canvas, paper, mylar or panel primarily using oil paint but gouache, tempera, acrylics, pastels, pencils are in my tool box.
 I am fascinated by and include people’s hands in my work, our tools touching and impacting this planet.
 Paintings are generally 16”x 20” in size.
 I scale the size of the work depending on the subject.
 For example, an oversized dandelion or thistle underscores the beauty of a weed, an essential plant for pollinators and our ecosystem.

 My paintings are figurative and touch abstraction.
-Color, marks, lines are applied with varying speed.
+Color, marks, lines are applied with varying speed and are characters in the composition.
 I work in thin paint layers and build the color depth.
-My compositions are a poetic take on weeds, flowers, and places.
-Plants are integral to our well-being, our connection to planet Earth and each other.
+Each artwork is my take on a weed, flower, or place they live.
+Plants are integral to our well-being, the planet’s health, our connection to planet Earth and each other.